Ptitou-fr/test-passkey/README.md

 Passkeys allow users to sign in to your app without typing a password.<br>
 It's an alternative method of user authentication that eliminates the need for a password while being easier to use and far more secure.<br>
 <br>
-rn-passkey helps improving the user experience.
+It helps improving the user experience.

 ## Installation
 ###### Install the library using either npm: